Bob Minoru Akimoto

 Akimoto returned to the US and was discharged from the Army at Fort Lewis, Washington, on November 2, 1946.

 For his military service, Private First Class Bob Minoru Akimoto earned the Bronze Star Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal with two bronze stars, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge and the Distinguished Unit Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other members of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-After the war, Bob attended the University of Washington and earned his Bachelor’s degree in Business Administration.
+After the war, Bob attended the University of Washington and earned his Bachelor of Science degree in Business Administration in 1954.

 See the following link for more info: https://www.nvcfoundation.org/newsletter/2015/9/nvc-taps/

 Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2021.